 Stephanie Myers, through her Twilight Saga, has found sublimity.
 Edward and Bella are the dream couple for every teenager who seeks comfort in eternal love.
 But vampires, being cold-blooded killers, have to stalk and kill from time to time.
 Intriguing and mysterious, these bloodthirsty creatures might be dangerous, but we still can't get enough of them.

 Twilight created a massive sensation and was awarded as a bestselling children’s book.
 However, there are more novels which have settled in the mind of the readers ever since.
-So, let's take a look at some books Like Twilight that'll keep you hooked for a while.
+So, let's take a look at some books similar to Twilight that'll keep you hooked for a while.

 Books Similar to Twilight